Skip to content

 Raw Docker Compose Deployment

-You can set with docker compose build pack to deploy your compose file directly without most of Coolify’s magic.
+You can set up your project to use docker compose build pack to deploy your compose file directly without most of Coolify's magic.
 It is called Raw Compose Deployment.

 Labels